Department of Health

 Support for a child or young person who is already receiving health care

-The intake and triage process will identify if children and young people are already receiving health treatment or have a regular health provider.
+The intake process will identify if children and young people are currently receiving health treatment or have a regular health provider.

-The Pathway to Good Health program does not duplicate or replace any existing health assessments or treatment programs and will document the details of the treating health provider and share these with child protection.
+The Pathway to Good Health program does not duplicate or replace any existing health assessments or treatment programs and will document the details of the treating health provider and share these with child protection services.

-Support a child or young person returning home
+Support for a child or young person returning home

 Children and young people who have been referred to Pathway to Good Health but who have returned home before the screening and assessment is complete will continue to be supported with the permission of their parent/s.

-The Pathway to Good Health provider will work with parent/s to ensure that the health needs of the child and young person are looked after and that appropriate services are put in place.
+The Pathway to Good Health provider work with parent/s to ensure that the health needs of the child and young person are addressed and that appropriate services are put in place.

 Support for children and young people already in care